Image Alt

 Sleep apnea dentists serving Greater Fort Lauderdale FL

-Keep reading to learn how sleep apnea gets treated inside our office as well as some background on this disorder.
+Here’s how sleep apnea gets treated inside our office as well as some background on this disorder.

 Sleep apnea is a common condition in which an individual’s breathing temporarily stops and starts again while sleeping.
 In some cases, this can be serious and put the individual at increased risk for health complications like high blood pressure, heart problems, and stroke.